-Private markets have long been a hidden gem leveraged by high-net-worth investors and institutions.
-But factors including regulatory shifts, the increasing popularity of crypto and the emergence of thriving privately held tech companies have brought private markets closer to the mainstream.
+Private markets have historically been more commonly accessed by high-net-worth investors and institutions.
+But factors including regulatory shifts, the increasing popularity of crypto, and the emergence of thriving privately held tech companies have brought private markets closer to the mainstream.
+S&P Global projects that private markets will continue to expand, potentially surpassing $18 trillion by 2027.
+This could indicate growing opportunity for investors.1

 Within private markets, investors will find an expanded set of opportunities for diversification, returns and risks.
 A balanced, informed approach is critical to accessing the benefits private market investing can offer.
-In order to begin building a strong alternatives portfolio, it’s crucial investors understand the key characteristics of the private markets, the kind of investments available and how they can be accessed.
+In order to begin building a strong alternative investment portfolio, it’s crucial that investors understand the key characteristics of the private markets, the kind of investments available and how they can be accessed.

 Public vs. Private Markets: Key Differences

-Before making the decision to invest in private markets, it’s important to understand how they differ from the public markets you’ve likely had exposure to.
+Before making the decision to invest in private markets, it’s important to understand the difference between private and public market investments.
 The simplest distinction is that public investments like stocks and bonds are traded on exchanges and available to any investor with a brokerage account.
 Importantly, they are also registered with the Securities Exchange Commission (SEC) and are required to submit public filings such as financial reports.
 These rules help create accountability and transparency for publicly traded companies.
 Private market investments, such as private equity, venture capital and private credit, are not listed on public exchanges and are typically accessible only to accredited investors.
 They are typically not required to register with the SEC, which can mean that the information about these companies available to investors may be limited.
 There are several other key differentiators between public and private market investments.

 Liquidity

-• Private markets are typically illiquid.
+- Private markets are typically illiquid.
 Investment capital is usually committed for years, with no ready secondary market to sell stakes.
 This underpins the “illiquidity premium” often associated with private market investing.
-Due to this lack of liquidity, investors expect to be compensated with the potential for higher returns, though such outcomes are not guaranteed and losses are possible.
+Due to this lack of liquidity, private market investors expect to be compensated with the potential for higher returns, though such outcomes are not guaranteed and losses are possible.

 Valuation & Price Discovery